Vyral/base-template/_posts/2020-08-21-q-whats-the-biggest-uh-oh-in-real-estate.md

 If you see that date for buyer approval approaching and a conversation with the lender reveals that the process will take more time, you have a couple of options.
 You could either **submit an amendment extending the time for buyer approval**, or **you can cancel the contract.** TREC even provides a form for the latter option called “TREC 01A: Notice Pursuant to Third Party Financing Conditional Approval,” which you’ll submit along with the Notice of Termination of Contract and the Earnest Money Release forms.&nbsp;

 I know what you’re thinking: “My buyer really wants this house\!”
-That’s okay; if they obtain buyer approval two or three days after contract termination, and the seller still wants to sell, you can piece the deal back together. **In the event that they don’t get approval, then you’ve wisely protected your buyer’s earnest money** and left them in a position to buy another home when their financial situation improves.&nbsp;
+That’s okay; if they obtain buyer approval two or three days after contract termination, and the seller still wants to sell, you can piece the deal back together. **If they don’t get approval, then you’ve wisely protected your buyer’s earnest money** and left them in a position to buy another home when their financial situation improves.&nbsp;

 Fortunately, this colossal uh-oh is completely avoidable if you remain diligent.
 If you have questions about this or any other real estate scenario, give me a call or shoot an email.
-I’d be more than happy to talk it over with you and share my knowledge and years of experience with you\!&nbsp;
+I’d be more than happy to talk it over and share my knowledge and years of experience with you\!&nbsp;